16-Week Beginner Olympic Triathlon Training Plan

 How to Follow the 16-Week Beginner Olympic Triathlon Training Plan

-Our beginner Olympic triathlon training plan is designed for novice triathletes who have an interest in the sport and some familiarity with each discipline but who aren’t currently doing much consistent training in any one discipline.
+Our beginner Olympic triathlon training program is designed for novice triathletes who have an interest in this endurance sport and some familiarity with each discipline but who aren’t currently doing much consistent training in any one discipline.

-This can be done by either skipping a few weeks into the program after the intensity has increased, or you can pick and choose which of the written workouts you do and which ones you substitute with a more challenging workout that you are capable of.
+This can be done by either skipping a few weeks into the program after the intensity has increased, or you can pick and choose which of the written training sessions you do and which ones you substitute with a more challenging workout that you are capable of.

-For example, if you’re already able to complete a sprint triathlon, skip to week 9 and complete the 8-week Olympic triathlon training plan portion, which can be thought of as a sprint to Olympic triathlon training plan.
+For example, if you’re already able to complete a sprint triathlon, skip the base phase and straight to week 9 and complete the 8-week Olympic triathlon training plan portion, which can be thought of as a sprint to Olympic race specific triathlon training plan.

 Triathletes biking.